 "Oh, good god, again with the Sam thing?"
 I asked.
 Why won't she let it go?
 I said I will do it; not jump his bones, but be happy.
 However, I wasn't going to do it right now.
 I had to sort through a lot of mess before we got to that.

 I covered my mouth with my hand.
 Oh good god.
 Sam wasn't out of hearing shot so he probably heard that.
 I turned around to face him and practically felt the heat creeping up my face.
 He was standing there with his arms crossed across his chest and one eyebrow raised in question.

 "Yes, again with the Sam thing.
 You've known him for four days.
 You should do something before someone else comes along and snaps him up.
 That boy is gorgeous," Kari said in my ear.
 I swallowed hard and blushed a deeper shade of red.
 Oh god, let the Earth open up and swallow me whole.
 I was stuck between a crazy best friend and an incredibly gorgeous guy.
 I didn't know where to go.

 Sam walked towards me and took the phone out of my hand and put it to his ear.

-"Hey, Carrie.
+"Hey, Kari.
 What Sam thing?"
 Sam asked.
 Why couldn't I move?
 I've been through worse situations than this one.
-Yet all I was capable of doing was mentally tell Carrie not to tell him anything; which wasn't really going to help me.
+Yet all I was capable of doing was mentally tell Kari not to tell him anything; which wasn't really going to help me.

 "Of course I know she's your best friend.
 But I want to know what thing," Sam said.
-He listened to Carrie, occasionally opening his mouth to say something but talking to Carrie wasn't that easy.
+He listened to Kari, occasionally opening his mouth to say something but talking to Kari wasn't that easy.
 Once she started talking, she didn't stop until she was done.